 Now you can BUILD YOUR OWN CASE with a mix of colors and still get full case pricing!
 If you want to mix and match items within a case, please fill in your roll or case 'Quantity' and then select 'Mix' for your 'Color' choice.
 You will specify the colors breakdown after you click 'Add to Cart'.

-$ Price/photo will update once color & size have been chosen.
+$ Price/photo will update once Color & Size chosen.

 Before ordering, please read the "Product Description & Specs" tab content for more information about this item.